Chambers of Shaolin

 Chambers of Shaolin is a 1989 beat 'em up video game first released for the Amiga then ported to the Atari ST and Commodore 64.
-The game was inspired by the 1978 movie The 36th Chamber of Shaolin.
+The game was inspired by the 1978 film The 36th Chamber of Shaolin.

 Plot

 Hang Foy Qua traveled from his hometown of Queping, to the monastery of Shaolin in Tibet in order to train under the temple.
 Hang's younger sister has been kidnapped by the emperor.
-By conquering the trials and facing other fighters, we are helping Hang become a fighting master and save his sister from a tyrannical government.
+By conquering the trials and facing other fighters, Hang must become a fighting master and save his sister from a tyrannical government.

 Gameplay

 The game offers two distinct styles of gameplay.
 Initially, the player must clear six tests that showcase the player's skill in combat disciplines, specifically Agility, Balance, Fire, Speed, Stick, and Strength.
 Clearing the trials requires reacting to (dodging) obstacles thrown at the player, such as dodging projectiles in the Agility and Stick tests, and hitting buttons with the correct timing as in the Balance and Fire tests.

 After passing the tests, the player is offered the chance to clear rounds of 1-on-1 fights with other Shaolin fighters.
 Performance in the previous trials impacts the player's skillset and strengths against other fighters.